hillbrad/U2FReviews/README.md

 While this device is branded “KEY-ID”, I believe that the firmware is done by Feitian.
 There are similarities in certificate that match the Feitian device and, if you look up the FIDO certification, you find that Feitian registered a device called “KEY-ID FIDO® U2F Security Key”.
 Possibly Feitian decided against putting their brand on this.

+**Based on further testing from AGL (https://www.imperialviolet.org/2017/10/08/securitykeytest.html) this device is not recommended as the key handle allows a site to associate multiple accounts to the same physical device.**

 *Additional comments from Brad Hill:*

 I've used and given away a number of these because of their attractive price point and not heard of the reboot issues AGL describes above manifesting on MacBooks.